Summary

 • Initially, our split-screen was horizontal to show more space around each player, with the camera pulled in to highlight characters.

-We switched to vertical split-screen to highlight verticality.
-Camera shifts during airtime and boosts let us focus on tricks, but show more environment
+We switched to vertical split-screen to highlight verticality and speed.
+Camera shifts during airtime and boosts let us focus on tricks, but show more of the environment when appropriate.

 • Snowmobiler worked well, but had one problem: